Hillpaw/post-install-config/README.md

 <p>
 Next we are going to look into Help Topics.

-Admin Panel -> Manage -> Help Topics
+To access Help Topic settings: Admin Panel -> Manage -> Help Topics

 Help Topics will help streamline your end-user's help desk experience to ensure proper assignment and prompt response to the ticket.
 Feel free to create as many as needed.
 <br />